New mandatory health insurance system introduced in Qatar

-In this article, our employment experts provide a brief summary of the key provisions regulating domestic work in Qatar.
+With the law in this area approaching its five year anniversary and the world’s spotlight on Qatar in anticipation of the World Cup, our employment experts provide a brief summary of the key provisions regulating domestic work in Qatar.

-The Domestic Workers Law1, which took effect on 10 October 2017, introduced a regulatory platform for the protection of domestic workers employed in Qatar.
-The law provides minimum statutory rights for domestic workers who are excluded from the provisions of the Labour Law2.
+The Domestic Workers Law , which took effect on 10 October 2017, introduced a regulatory platform for the protection of domestic workers employed in Qatar.
+The law provides minimum statutory rights for domestic workers who are excluded from the provisions of the Labour Law .

-Private companies in Qatar have become more aware of their responsibility and the role they play in the employment and treatment of the domestic workers employed by their staff, from a humanitarian, supply chain and also reputational risk perspective.
+With the World Cup placing Qatar in the world’s spotlight, increasingly private companies in Qatar are considering their responsibilities and the role they play in the employment and treatment of the domestic workers employed by their staff, from a humanitarian, supply chain and also reputational risk perspective.
 Internal processes have been created to govern and encourage employers to adhere to a minimum standard in the employment and treatment of their domestic workers.

-The Domestic Workers Law incorporates certain provisions of the Labour Law, including end of service benefits (payable after 12 months' work from the effective date of this law), workplace injury, recruitment fee restrictions and disputes.
+The Domestic Workers Law incorporates certain provisions of the Labour Law, including end of service benefits (which starts to accrue from 10 October 2017 (when the law came into force) and is only payable after 12 months' work), workplace injury, recruitment and recruitment fee restrictions and disputes.

 The law sets out the minimum requirements governing the employment of any domestic worker both in terms of their treatment by employers and the tangible rights from which they should benefit.

-An employer is obliged to treat domestic workers in a manner which preserves their dignity and physical wellbeing and which does not expose them to physical or physiological harm.
-Employers should only employ domestic workers between the ages of 18 and 60 years of age.
-In addition, domestic workers should be provided with proper accommodation, food, medical treatment and sick leave without any charge being levied against them.
+An employer is obliged to treat domestic workers in a manner which preserves their dignity and wellbeing and which does not expose them to physical or moral harm.
+Employers are prohibited from employing domestic workers under the age of 18 and over 60 years of age.
+In addition, domestic workers should be provided with adequate accommodation, food, medical treatment, rest and sick leave without any charge being levied against them.
 The worker should also receive weekly (1 day) and annually (3 weeks per year) leave with a return flight ticket once every 2 years.

-A domestic worker is defined in the law as someone "who performs house work under the management and supervision of the employee in return for a wage" and goes on to provide examples of the types of occupations that would be captured by this definition, including, driver, nanny, cook and gardener.
+A domestic worker is defined in the law as someone "who performs domestic work under the management and supervision of the employer in return for a wage" and goes on to provide examples of the types of occupations that would be captured by this definition, including a driver, nanny, cook and gardener.

-The Labour Department of the Ministry of Administrative Development, Labour and Social Affairs is the competent department overseeing the introduction and enforcement of the Domestic Workers Law and the Ministry ultimately has responsibility.
+The Labour Department of the Ministry of Labour is the competent department for overseeing enforcement of the of the law and the Ministry ultimately has responsibility.

-Workers must be provided with a written employment contact, certified by the Labour Department, which details the type and nature of the job, salary and other conditions.
+Workers must be provided with a written employment contact (E Government Contract), certified by the Ministry of Labour, which details the type and nature of the job, salary and other conditions.
 The contract's Arabic text prevails.
+For some nationalities, the Embassy will have its own standard as well.
 Human Rights Watch (HRW), which monitors the employment of domestic workers globally recommends that workers sign employment contracts in their native language which are then certified/notarized as being a true representation of the Arabic language version prior to departure from their home country.
-HRW has documented several instances of contract substitution, in which a worker signs a contract in their native language only to discover that the Arabic version which governs their employment has less favorable terms.

 Whilst the law seeks to address the imbalance of domestic workers rights, it does not afford the same level of statutory protection for employees who fall under the remit of the Labour Law.
 We have considered several entitlements below.

-Working time: The Domestic Workers Law states that domestic workers are subject to a maximum 10-hour working day while the Labour Law provides for a maximum 8-hour working day and a 48-hour working week.
-Furthermore, the Domestic Workers Law does not provide specific detail with respect to rest break intervals during the worker's 10-hour working day.
+Working time: The law states that domestic workers are subject to a maximum 10-hour working day while the Labour Law provides for a maximum 8-hour working day and a 48-hour working week.
+Furthermore, the law does not provide specific detail with respect to rest break intervals during the worker's 10-hour working day.

 Overtime: The provision for overtime or any associated calculation is not provided for by the law.
 Additionally, there is nothing to say that workers are free to leave the workplace during their non-working hours.

-Recruitment Fees: Employers are prohibited from making deductions from a worker's pay towards any recruitment fees incurred.
-The law does not appear to apply this prohibition retrospectively to capture any previous recruitment fees deductions made.
+Recruitment fees: Employers are prohibited from making deductions from a worker's pay towards any recruitment fees incurred.

 Payment of salary at the end of each month is clearly set out in the provisions of the law; salary must be paid no later than 3 days after the month end.
 The 3 day grace period is shorter than that under the Labour Law, which requires payment to be made within 7 days.
-Whilst the law refers to payment by way of electronic bank transfer which should help workers keep a log evidencing details of payment, payment of cash evidenced by signature is also permitted.
+Whilst the law refers to payment by way of deposit into the workers bank account (helping workers to keep a log of payments), payment in cash evidenced by signature is also permitted.

 The law establishes fines for violations.
 Where an employment contract has not been executed and put in place, a fine of QAR 5,000 is payable and QAR 10,000 in instances where wages have not been paid on time.